MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 All content in your extension and associated metadata must be originally created by you or appropriately licensed from a rights holder and must be used only as permitted by the rights holder or as otherwise permitted by law.

-The content must reference Microsoft trademarks only to the extent necessary and should not modify or alter the trademarks in any way.
+The content must reference Microsoft trademarks only to the extent necessary, and should not modify or alter the trademarks in any way.

-If not created or appropriately licensed, a disclaimer should be added stating the same
+If not created or appropriately licensed, a disclaimer should be added stating the same.

 <!-- ------------------------------ -->